usr2r00t/patches/README.md

-# patches
-Some Linux vulnerabilities paches
+## Some Linux vulnerabilities paches